 Officers’ remuneration

-The remuneration paid to the Executive’s senior employees is as follows:
+The remuneration paid to the ITA and PTE’s senior officers is as follows:

-The Executive’s other employees receiving more than £50,000 remuneration for the year (excluding pension contributions) were paid the following amounts:
+The PTE’s other employees receiving more than £50,000 remuneration for the year (excluding pension contributions) were paid the following amounts:

 The numbers of exit packages with total cost per band and total cost of the compulsory redundancies as payable during the year are set out in the table below.
 Exit packages include pension contributions paid to the pension fund.